acasto/iptic-memex/README.md

   - `~/.config/iptic-memex/config.ini` in the user directory
   - via custom .ini file with `-c` or `--conf` flag
 - API key can be set in the config file as `api_key` or via environment variable `OPENAI_API_KEY`.
+- If using OpenRouter, be sure to set 'api_key' in the [OpenRouter] section of the config file.
 - Usage is well documented with click and can be accessed with `python main.py --help` or `<subcommand> --help`
 - From within `chat` mode you can access the following commands:
   - Access the help menu with `help` or `?`.